CLIB file format description

 The CLIB data files are related to CATS.
-CLIB file is a CATS Library File.
+The CLIB file is a CATS Library File.
 CATS is a software package which converts semiconductor design data into a useful format for making the circuit templates (also referred to as "photomasks") for semiconductor manufacturing.

 Can't open a .clib file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .clib file extension is often given incorrectly!
+The .clib file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 cib, clb, cli, clkb, flib, lib, slib, vlib

 Is it possible that the filename extension is misspelled?